ARTIST, ACTRESS, MUSICIAN, AUTHOR

 HER GRAPHITE WORK HAS SEEN MANY SALES AND SHE ALSO ENJOYS PHOTOGRAPHY.

-Born in Claresholm, Alberta in the last wave of the Boomers, Cathy Long has her roots in the rural southern Alberta land.
+Born in Claresholm, Alberta, Cathy Long has her roots in the rural southern Alberta land.
 Her art reflects a spectrum of subjects and they are as multi-faceted as her influences.
 Drawing from the favorites of the big west skies, the people, the history, to foothills, mountains, and flowers.Cathy sold her first painting at the age of twelve.

 In the mid seventies after painting many portraits and commissions, she attended Vancouver's British Columbia Emily Carr and Languara Art Universities.